 The installed powerplant is seen from the opposite angle.
 (Picture from TM 9-753 Medium Tanks M3A3 and M3A5.)

-This is a ¾ front view of the GM 6046 power unit.
+A ¾ front and rear view of the GM 6046 power unit are provided on the left and right, respectively.
 The power from each engine was sent through its drive shaft and gear to a common driven gear which in turn drove the propeller shaft.
 The individual engines were designated model 671LA24M (right-side engine) and 671LC24M (left-side engine), abbreviated LA and LC, respectively.
 The power unit weighed 4,340lb (1,970kg), and the weight as installed including the radiators, filter panel, voltage and current regulator, propeller shaft, fan shrouds, and exhaust mufflers was 4,855lb (2,202kg).
+The engines' bore and stroke were 4.25" and 5" (10.8cm and 12.7cm), respectively, for a displacement of 425in³ (6.96L) for each engine.
+The nominal compression ratio was 16:1.
 This early engine has the original three-blade cast cooling fans.
 Note also the single generator, which is the black cylinder protruding horizontally from the near corner.
 (Picture from Model 6046 Series 71 Twin 6 Cylinder Diesel Engine Maintenance Manual.)

 The rear of the powerplant is labeled here.
 (Picture from TM 9-753 Medium Tanks M3A3 and M3A5.)